paullalonde/macos-parallels-build-vms/README.md

 - Parallels Virtualization SDK 17.1.4
 - Ansible
 - A base VM
-- An Xcode XIP file (requires an Apple Developer account).
+- An Xcode XIP file.
   This is a cryptographically signed archive of the entire Xcode installation, in an Apple-specific format.
-  XIP files for every version of Xcode can be found in the downloads area of the Apple Developer [web site](https:developer.apple.com).
+  XIP files for every version of Xcode can be found in the downloads area of the Apple Developer [web site](https://developer.apple.com).
+  Access to the downloads requires an Apple Developer account.

 #### Base VM